Valisha/synthetic_image_generator/README.md

 ### Author - Valisha Shah
 ### Date - 11/01/2024

-This repository has two scripts, one in python and another in matlab.
+This repository has two scripts, one in python and another in matlab in the final_script folder.
 (Python script is tested) The function in the scripts are aimed to produce a synthetic flourescence image using the image descriptives as input and another labeled flourescent image.

 ## Description of the main function